jonlpersson/ed-latimore/site/_posts/2022-07-26-how-to-become-more-physically-attractive-to-women.md

 I had to add the qualifier “for real” because men are also good at lying to themselves about their physical condition.
 Ignore the idea of the “Dad Bod” being the most sought-after body type.

 Women in a study were shown photos of shirtless men with their faces obstructed.
-All 160 of these women ranked men that had muscle-toned bodies the highest.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>
+All 160 of these women ranked men that had muscle-toned bodies the highest.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup>

 You probably didn’t need a double-blind study to know that.